The St. Petersburg City Council has approved the design contract for the "Lens," with Michael Maltzan Architecture.

 Council member Charlie Gerdes said he is not an "aesthetics person," but he supports the process that was put in place to choose a new Pier and he's not going to pull the rug out from under that process now.

 "I don’t like the design.
 I’m not an aesthetic person," he said. "(However), in 2008 we set out on this course,"

 Gerdes said the city defined the scope and budget, created a task force, held 68 meetings and had public hearings.
 "This is the end result of what the process brought to us."

 Council member Steve Kornell cautioned that this might be the last time he votes 'yes' on the "Lens."
 He took issue with a design that has changed and said he is afraid it might again.

-Kornell said the public was shown a $150 million design at the start when the city knew it only had a budget/plan for $50 million.
+Kornell said the public was shown at the start when the city knew it only had a budget/plan for $50 million.
 He said he wants the details ironed out soon.

 "I will not pull the rug out form under it," Kornell said of the pier selection process."(But) I will tell you I won’t go any further with a shifting landscape."

 After Thursday's contract approval, the design phases would follow as.